Medical Student Electives

-The student functions as an acting intern in the 12-bed burn unit and the 80-bed Shriners Hospital for Children.
-He/she learns principles of critical care, fluid and electrolyte resuscitation and management of surgical wounds.
+Students function as an acting intern in the 12-bed burn unit and the 80-bed Shriners Hospital for Children.
+Students learn principles of critical care, fluid and electrolyte resuscitation and management of surgical wounds.
 There is the opportunity to participate in surgical procedures related to burn care and to develop manual skills during these procedures.

 (SUR 462) Trauma Service